amirh0ss3in/SoME4/script.md

 What if the true ground state -the actual configuration of lowest energy- was just a little more complex?
 Perhaps with one rogue spin flipped out of place?

-Or... what if it was a *much* more complicated?
+Or... what if it was *much* more complicated?
 What if the true ground state was a chaotic, fractured landscape of countless small domains, constantly shifting and competing?
 If even one of these complex configurations had lower energy than his simple two-cluster state, his entire theory would fall apart

 This was the central, lingering doubt.
 He had a beautiful map of a new world, but he couldn’t be certain the world actually looked that way.
 To find out, he would have to confront the chaos directly.